capi1206/CounselorBot/README.md

 2. Start interacting with the Bot.
 3. Receive tailored advice and insights.

+## Libraries used

+The loaded models are created as classes that receive a model as a parameter, the default values are as follows:

+### T5 transformers model
+Available at hugging face https://huggingface.co/docs/transformers/en/model_doc/t5 .
+It is used for summarization

+### bert-base-nli-mean-tokens
+This model is used for the embeddings, available at hugging face https://huggingface.co/sentence-transformers/bert-base-nli-mean-tokens

+### leutherAI/gpt-neo-1.3B
+For the LLM is it used the pretrained EleutherAI/gpt-neo-1.3B available at hugging face https://huggingface.co/EleutherAI/gpt-neo-1.3B it is  a replication of the GPT-3 architecture

+### Pinecone
+This vector data base is used to store the previous conversations summaries thereof.
+Uses cosine similarity to find the mostrelevant summary to a given query.

+## Know limitations and future improvements
+The embeddings, summarization of conversations as well as the used LLM can be improved, for making a reply not that delayed this models were chosen.
+On top of that the model is running in CPU, running it on GPU would make the responses faster but this would imply some additional costs.
+The retrieval mechanism for finding the relevant context could use a more efficient strategy and the creation of the summary can be made to extract the most relevant points in the conversarion.
+Implementing a more robust LLM for prompting will allow for longer queries, if needed.

 ## Connecting to Slack

 Follow this instructions https://medium.com/@hamza-shafique/how-to-set-up-a-slack-bot-a-step-by-step-guide-19c8cc09ae34